 - Annual cost savings of $1 million from improvements to order management, engineering, and inventory processes

-- Order management process standardization allows Metso to improve training, increase effectiveness, and allow for sharing workloads.
+- Order management and process standardization allows Metso to improve training, increase effectiveness, and allow for sharing workloads

 - Ability to quickly view order history and activities enables order managers to prevent delays and spot issues early enough to be pro-active

 - Automated tracking and notifications of Engineering Change Notices saves about 6 engineering man months per year

 - Inventory app ties multiple data streams together to create actionable workflows with measurable cost savings